Eni seeks World Bank arbitration in Nigeria oilfield dispute

-MILAN/LAGOS, Oct 13 (Reuters) - Eni has filed a request for arbitration against Nigeria at the World Bank’s dispute settlement body and plans to argue that the country’s failure to allow it to exploit an oilfield it acquired with Royal Dutch Shell nearly a decade ago breaches their investment agreement, court documents show.
+MILAN/LAGOS (Reuters) - Eni ENI.MI has filed a request for arbitration against Nigeria at the World Bank's dispute settlement body and plans to argue that the country's failure to allow it to exploit an oilfield it acquired with Royal Dutch Shell RDSa.L nearly a decade ago breaches their investment agreement, court documents show.

 Eni has submitted a request for arbitration against Nigeria with the World Bank’s International Centre for Settlement of Investor Disputes (ICSID), of which Nigeria is a member state, a posting on ICSID’s website shows.
 It shows the case was registered on Oct.
 9 but does not give details.
 Shell is not a party to the request, according to the posting.